corrode/corrode.github.io/content/pro/_index.md

 <section class="pro-section pro-value-prop">
 <div class="pro-container-narrow">
 <h2 id="how-it-works" class="pro-section-title">Work on your projects, at your pace.</h2>
-<p class="pro-section-subtitle">We'll focus on what sparks your curiosity.</p>
+<p class="pro-section-subtitle">We'll focus on what sparks <em>your curiosity</em>.</p>
 <div class="pro-value-content">
 <div class="pro-value-item">
 <h2>Discover the joy of <span class="highlight">Rust</span></h2>
-<p>We'll explore ownership, lifetimes, and design patterns from the ground up.
-Learn what separates the good from the best, and write robust, production-ready Rust code you can maintain for years.</p>
+<p>We'll cover ownership, lifetimes, and design patterns from the ground up.
+Learn what separates the good from the best, and write production-ready Rust code you can maintain for years to come.</p>
 <img src="/pro/ferris-master.png" alt="Ferris the Crab as a Wizard" class="pro-value-image" />
 <p>You'll gain the confidence to "open the hood" and see how things really work, moving past surface-level abstractions.
-We'll dive into the standard library source code and learn how to navigate the ecosystem effectively.</p>
+We'll dive into the standard library source code and learn how to navigate it without any additional tools.</p>
 </div>

 <div class="pro-value-item">